-1. I am applying for the first-time for a license to be a barber, cosmetologist, esthetician, hair braider, or nail technician and I have a criminal conviction in my past.
+1. I am applying for the first-time for a pharmacy technician license and I have a criminal conviction in my past.
 Can I still get a license?

 ANSWER: Depending on the type and nature of the conviction, most likely yes if you are otherwise qualified.
 An applicant's convictions, along with other factors, may be considered by the Department in its decision whether to grant a license.
 We encourage you to apply and fully participate in the Department's review process.
-Last year, for all licensed professions, 99% of applicants with a conviction who aren't barred by law and who accurately completed the application disclosing their conviction have obtained a license.
+For the past several years, more than 95% of applicants with a conviction who aren't barred by law and who accurately completed the application disclosing their conviction have obtained a license.

-2. Which convictions are an automatic bar to obtaining a barber, cosmetologist, esthetician, hair braider, or nail technician license?
+2. Which convictions are an automatic bar to obtaining a pharmacy technician license?

-ANSWER: There are no convictions which would result in an automatic bar to obtaining a barber, cosmetologist, esthetician, hair braider, or nail technician license.
+ANSWER: There are no convictions which would result in an automatic bar to obtaining a pharmacy technician license.